Live Project - New Build Rothbury, Northumberland

 Sips Superstructure

-Following on from the completion of the raft foundation the next onsite phase was to set out the kicker brick.
-The kicker brick is an important element of any SIPs structure as this sets out the footprint for the erection of the panels.
-As the panels are manufactured in factory conditions the layout of the kicker brick needs to meet a small millimeter tolerance.
+Following the completion of the raft foundation, the next phase on site involved setting out the kicker brick course.
+This is a critical step in SIPs construction, as it establishes the precise footprint for the installation of the structural panels.
+Since the panels are prefabricated under controlled factory conditions, the kicker brick must be laid within tight millimetre tolerances to ensure a perfect fit.

-Structural Insulated Panels (SIPs) are a high performance building system for residential and light commercial construction.
-The panels consist of an insulating foam core sandwiched between two structural facings, typically oriented strand board (OSB).
+Structural Insulated Panels (SIPs) are a high-performance building system for residential and light commercial projects.
+Each panel consists of an insulating foam core sandwiched between two structural facings, typically oriented strand board (OSB).

-SIPs are manufactured under factory controlled conditions and can be fabricated to fit nearly any building design.
-The result is a building system that is extremely strong, energy efficient and cost effective.
-Building with SIPs will save you time, money and labour.
+SIPs are manufactured under factory-controlled conditions and can be tailored to nearly any building design.
+The result is a highly efficient, strong, and cost-effective building system.
+Building with SIPs reduces construction time, labour, and long-term energy costs.

 External Finishes